justinjaywang/portfolio/source/_posts/our-friend-leo.md

 # Our Friend Leo

-Our Friend Leo was born from an eight week collaborative exploration of human-object relationships.
+<span class="lead-in">Our Friend Leo</span> was born from an eight week collaborative exploration of human-object relationships.
 In an effort to enhance the formerly one-way love affair musicians have with their instruments, Leo exists as a proof-of-concept that the special relationships we have with things can actually be reciprocated by the objects of our affections.

 ###### Developed by the Makers at [Duncan/Channon](http://www.duncanchannon.com/).
 Watch the [video](http://player.vimeo.com/video/46912648).